mdrahmed/cheatsheets/tmux/README.md

+# Description of the tmux-old and tmux-new
+`tmux-new` is cheatsheet while working with the new `.tmux.conf` file.
+`tmux-old` is the built-in tmux configuration cheatsheet

-# In general, tmux requried shortcuts
+## In general, tmux requried shortcuts

 1. `tmux` search up
 ```